 Duane was raised in Western Kansas, the oldest of four brothers.
-His father was a school principal and then superintendent, and his mother a high school teacher.
+His father was a school principal and superintendent, and his mother a teacher.
 He graduated Fowler High School in 1974, Fort Hays State University in 1977, and Washburn University School of Law in 1980.
-Duane married Donna, a practicing attorney and 1980 graduate of Washburn, in the Fall of 1979.
-On graduating law school, he served as the personal law clerk to Hon.
+Duane married Donna, a practicing attorney and fellow 1980 graduate of Washburn, in 1979.
+On graduating law school, he served as the law clerk to the Hon.
 Corwin C. Spencer of Oakley, judge of the Kansas Court of Appeals.
-In 1982, Duane joined McMaster & McMaster in Wichita, practicing principally insurance defense with D. Lee McMaster.
+In 1982, Duane joined McMaster & McMaster in Wichita, practicing insurance defense with D. Lee McMaster.
 In 1988, Bryce Abbot and Duane founded the Wichita satellite office of Wallace, Saunders, Austin, Brown & Enochs, Chartered.
-He practiced in that office, principally in insurance defense and insurance coverage, until early 1998, at which time Duane resigned Wallace Saunders and took a break from the practice, with Duane and his wife moving to Orlando to fulfill their skydiving hobby.
+He practiced in that office, principally insurance defense and insurance coverage, until early 1998, at which time Duane resigned and took a break from the practice, with he and his wife moving to Orlando to fulfill their skydiving hobby.
 Duane sat for the Florida bar February 2000, and was sworn in as a member of The Florida Bar in April 2000.
-He worked on a team of lawyers prosecuting wrongful termination of distributorship claims on behalf of the Roger Maris family against Anheuser-Busch, and then for the Luks Santaniello law firm (based in Ft.
+He worked on a team of lawyers prosecuting wrongful termination of distributorship claims on behalf of the Roger Maris family against Anheuser-Busch, and later for the Luks Santaniello law firm (based in Ft.
 Lauderdale) in its Orlando office.
-In 2003, Duane and his wife moved back to Wichita, and he worked for the Hinkle Law Firm from early 2003 until mid-2011, practicing a mix of insurance defense, insurance coverage, and plaintiffs' practice.
-In July 2011, Duane resigned from Hinkle and established a private, solo practice devoted to representing claimants in insurance bad faith, medical malpractice, and other bodily injury claims.
+In 2003, Duane and his wife moved back to Wichita, where he was of-counsel for the Hinkle Law Firm from early 2003 until mid-2011, practicing a mix of insurance defense, insurance coverage, and plaintiffs' work.
+In July 2011, Duane resigned from Hinkle and established a solo practice devoted to representing claimants in insurance bad faith, medical malpractice, and other bodily injury claims.